 - Witnessing an unnatural death

-PTSD Treatment
+PTSD Treatment Program

-Psychotherapy is an effective treatment for PTSD.
-In this form of treatment, a professional will meet with you either privately or in a group setting.
-These sessions usually lasts for a few months, though treatment can go longer if necessary.
-Cognitive behavioral therapy is also an effective therapy option for PTSD, and can help you gently face and control your fear while reducing anxiety.
+Cognitive-behavioral therapy is also an effective therapy option for PTSD and can help you gently face and control your fear while reducing anxiety.
 Other treatments include EMDR therapy, or eye movement desensitization and reprocessing therapy, which many people find to be a gentle and calming approach to recovery.
-Exercise and body movement, combined with supportive counseling can also help with symptoms.
-In severe cases, some people elect to try medical treatment through antidepressants or other medicines, although this is not always necessary.
+Exercise, body movement, and supportive counseling can also help with symptoms.
+Sometimes people elect to try medical treatment through antidepressants or other medicines, although this is not always necessary.